groskwik/Roark-HP71B/README.md

 The description below is derived from http://www.namirshammas.com/HP71B/EMU71.htm.

 1. Copy the code, renaming it to emu_in.dat, to Emu71's home directory.
-2. Enter this program in Emu71.
+2. Enter this program in Emu71 (or copy it from the repositery, see readdat file)
 ```bas

 10 DIM A$[100]